camba1/gotempm/README.md

 [![Lint](https://goreportcard.com/badge/bitbucket.org/Bolbeck/gotempm)](https://goreportcard.com/report/bitbucket.org/Bolbeck/gotempm)

 **goTempM** is a full stack Golang microservices sample application built on top of the Micro platform.
-Note that the original goTempM, which was built directly on go-Micro, gas been renamed to **goTempM** and can be found in the [goTempM repo](https://bitbucket.org/Bolbeck/gotempm/).
+Note that the original goTemp, which is built directly on the go-Micro framework, is still available and can be found in the [goTemp repo](https://bitbucket.org/Bolbeck/gotemp/).
-It is worth noting that Micro itself uses go-Micro as it undelying framework.
+It is worth noting that Micro itself uses go-Micro as its underlying framework.

 In it current incarnation (this is wip), this mono-repo uses the following stack as backend: